guardian/source/docs/rfcs/no-unusable-components-line-in-the-sand.md

 ## Example problem

-A toggle switch is similar to a checkbox, but unlike a checkbox, the state it sets should apply immediately (no submit button).
+A Toggle Switch is similar to a Checkbox.
+Unlike a Checkbox, the state it sets should apply immediately i.e. a user does not need to click a Submit Button.

 It needs javascript to achieve this.
 There is no obvious default widget to fall back to – it's not just a visual treatment of standard widget.